SIE 512: Overview

 This course introduces techniques for the statistical analysis of spatial data.
 The course will cover characterization of spatial data, and techniques for visualizing, exploring and modeling spatial data distributed as point patterns, continuous (geostatistical) data, area data, and methods and problems in spatial data sampling.
 Students will become familiar with methods for identifying, describing, modeling, and evaluating spatial patterns in observed data.
 Students will become familiar with using R for applied spatial data analysis.

 - On-campus Students: Tues and Thursday, 2:00 – 3:15 Tues & Thurs, Room 326 Boardman Hall

 - Live Broadcast: Available at https://maine.zoom.us/j/471201209 Online students may view and participate in the live sessions but are not required to do so.

 - Archived Broadcasts: Links to the class broadcasts are made available at the end of each day through the Lectures and Assignments link for this course.

-- End of Week Live Audio Chat: Distance students can view the lectures at times of their own choosing during the week.
-A live discussion session can be arranged to discuss questions or lab issues.
-The audio technology used for these sessions is through the Voice Over Internet Protocol of ConnectPro and/or through use of a Skype Conference call.
+- Audio Chat: Distance students can view the lectures at any time of their choosing during the week.
+A discussion session can be arranged to discuss questions or lab issues.

 B. Course Materials

-Students will be responsible for completing several lab exercises, one paper, a midterm exam and a final project.
+Students will be responsible for completing several lab exercises, a review paper, a midterm exam and a final project.
 Prerequisites: an introductory statistics course.

 - Stephenson, D.B.
 2003.
 Notes on Statistical Concepts in Environmental Science.